Defining my core values: who am I?

 Initial questions

 What is important to you?
 What are your priorities?
 Do you live according to that?
 Do you let things happen, or do you make them happen?
 What is your purpose in life/what is your life mission?
 What do you value in life?
-What drives you to take actions?
+What drives you to take action?
 (Glory, money, self-pride, respect, fun)

 Your heroes